Anuhyapeddi/Springboot/README.md

 2. Setter Injection -  we can create the setter methods for it and do the setter injection
 3. field Injection -

+Most of the time we don't need all the objects in the class, we only need only few objects.
+In that case we need to configure in Config file. (that means we need to talk to the framework by configure in the file).

+Springboot - spring
+Convention over configuration
+springboot is more like standard one, when you initize springboot, you get all the unused dependency also.
+Whereas in Spring, we only get what you have installed but you need to configure everything everything by your self.

 Dependency Injection